lcnr/blog/drafts/rust_and_safety.md

 # Rust and Safety

 I CAN'T MEME.
-THIS TEXT IS DEAD.
+THIS TEXT IS WILL NEVER BE FINISHED.
 Something something dinosaurs

 As I spend more and more time writing and maintaining safety critical software I started to look into alternatives to using C.
 While C does allow me to write fast and reliable software I often had to spend a lot of time chasing strange bugs